UniMath/agda-unimath/src/group-theory/minkowski-multiplication-semigroups.lagda.md

       ( sim-associative-minkowski-mul-Semigroup)
 ```

-### Minkowski multiplication of subsets of a semigroup forms a semigroup
+### Minkowski multiplication on subsets of a semigroup forms a semigroup

 ```agda
 module _